- Cub Scout Activities

 Adventures Involving Building

-In the Cub Scout program, there are three adventures that involve building something out of wood.
-Even though the other ranks aren't completing adventure requirements by making a birdhouse or tray, they are working on skills that will be important for them in the future.
+In the Cub Scout program, there are two adventures that involve building something out of wood.
+Even though the other ranks aren’t completing adventure requirements by building somethingt, they are working on skills that will be important for them in the future.

 Chest Plans